MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/5/index.md

 - [ ] The Canada Revenue Agency (CRA).
 - [ ] The Toronto Stock Exchange (TSX).

-> **Explanation:** CIRO gives guidance on how advisors and firms should handle complex products, ensuring they meet due diligence and suitability standards.
+> **Explanation:**( CIRO gives guidance on how advisors and firms should handle complex products, ensuring they meet due diligence and suitability standards.)

----

 ### In a listed private equity context, what does a “lock-up period” typically refer to?